gromas/polysat/README.md

 # polysat
-Polynomial 3-SAT solver
+Polynomial 3-SAT splitter

 No more questions about P=NP.

-This is the stopping point.

-It is a polynomial 3-SAT solver that uses O(n³) bytes of disk space to compute SAT / UNSAT in O (n¹⁰) time.
+Now all 3-SAT problems can be divided into three groups SAN / UNSAT / CLD with O(n³) bytes of disk space and O (n¹⁰) of time.

-Welcome to the new POLYNOMIAL World!

 YouTube video (Russian language only) https://youtu.be/hp9nAqIaRx4